Friday math movie: Two teachers learn math from Khan Academy

-Here are the directions on their Google Doc, where they are asking bloggers to critique a Khan video and to put up something better.
-So far, the response is pretty dismal.
+They asked bloggers to critique a Khan video and to put up something better.
+The response was pretty dismal.

 Directions: We are looking for at least 101 bloggers to offer a video critique of a Khan Academy video and then share an alternative lesson on that concept.
 The goal is for all the participants to post the critiques and lessons on August 14th (the day before the deadline for the MTT2K prize).
 Perhaps the sheer volume of resources will convince the media to acknowledge that while Sal Khan’s approach has its place, teachers still have a great deal to contribute to education.
 And after that, the media will acknowledge that while the earth is not flat, it is also not a perfect sphere.
 Since there seems to be a lot of people disputing these basic observations (eyeroll)

 There has been a lot of interesting negative reaction to this video on YouTube.
 It seems there are a lot of Khan fans out there!